• Skip to primary navigation

 Steps you can Plan your Career Trajectory

 You will need to follow the right steps to help you plan your career trajectory.
-These steps will help in determining if you will achieve your goals or not.
+These steps will help determine if you will achieve your goals.
 They are outlined below:

 1. Identify your professional goals: